-The lungs, part of the face covered by a face mask, ears, or sinuses can be affected.
+The lungs, gastrointestinal tract, part of the face covered by a face mask, eyes, ears, or sinuses can be affected.

 The most common cause of pulmonary barotrauma is breath-holding during an ascent from a scuba dive, typically resulting from running out of air at depth.
 In panic, divers may forget to exhale freely as air in the lungs expands during the ascent.
 Air embolism can occur in as little as 4 feet (about 1 meter) of water when people breathing pressurized air hold their breath while ascending rapidly.
-Pulmonary barotrauma can even happen in a pool when air is breathed in at the bottom of the pool (such as from an inverted bucket carried underwater or when scuba gear is being tested there) and not exhaled during ascent.
+Pulmonary barotrauma can even happen in a pool when air is breathed in at depths 3 to 4 feet below the surface (such as from an inverted bucket carried underwater or when scuba gear is being tested there) and not exhaled during ascent.
 Pulmonary barotrauma can also occur due to gas expansion in diseased areas of the lung.

 Symptoms of barotrauma usually begin near the surface during descent or ascent.
 Symptoms depend on which organ is affected.
 Divers often use the term squeeze for injuries other than those to the lungs caused by differences in pressure.

 Pneumothorax Pneumothorax A pneumothorax is partial or complete collapse of the lung due to the presence of air between the two layers of pleura (thin, transparent, two-layered membrane that covers the lungs and also... read more and pneumomediastinum Pneumomediastinum Pneumomediastinum is air in the cavity in the central part of the chest (mediastinum).
 Air can enter the mediastinum when The small air sacs of the lungs (alveoli) become stretched and torn... read more cause chest pain and shortness of breath.
 Some people cough up blood or develop bloody froth at the mouth when lung tissue is injured.
-Air in the tissues of the neck can compress the nerves to the vocal cords, causing the voice to sound different or hoarse.
+Air in the tissues (subcutaneous emphysema) of the neck can compress the nerves to the vocal cords, causing the voice to sound different or hoarse.
 Subcutaneous emphysema causes crackling when the affected area of skin is touched.

-If pressure in the middle ear becomes lower than the water pressure during descent, the resulting stress causes a painful inward bulge of the eardrum (see The Eustachian Tube: Keeping Air Pressure Equal).
-When the pressure difference becomes high enough, the eardrum ruptures, resulting in a rush of cold water into the middle ear, causing vertigo (severe dizziness with a spinning sensation), disorientation, nausea, and sometimes vomiting.
+If pressure in the middle ear becomes lower than the water pressure during descent, the resulting stress causes a painful inward bulge of the eardrum The Eustachian Tube: Keeping Air Pressure Equal .
+When the pressure difference becomes high enough, the eardrum ruptures, resulting in a rush of cold water into the middle ear, causing severe vertigo (dizziness with a spinning sensation), disorientation, nausea, and sometimes vomiting.
 These symptoms are hallmarks of ear barotrauma Barotrauma of the Ear Barotrauma is an injury caused by rapid changes in environmental pressure, as occur during airplane flights or scuba diving.
 Barotrauma can cause ear pain or damage the eardrum.
 The eardrum... read more and may place divers at risk of drowning.
 The vertigo diminishes as the water in the ear reaches body temperature.
 A ruptured eardrum impairs hearing and may lead to a middle ear infection hours or days later, causing pain and producing discharge from the ear.
-The inner ear can be injured as well, causing a sudden loss of hearing, buzzing in the ear (tinnitus Ear Ringing or Buzzing Ringing in the ears (tinnitus) is noise originating in the ear rather than in the environment.
+The inner ear can be injured as well, causing a sudden loss of hearing, ringing in the ear (tinnitus Ear Ringing or Buzzing Ringing in the ears (tinnitus) is noise originating in the ear rather than in the environment.
 It is a symptom and not a specific disease.
 Tinnitus is very common—10 to 15% of people experience... read more ), and vertigo.

 Breathing improperly from a regulator or using ear and sinus pressure-equalization techniques may cause divers to swallow small amounts of air during a dive.
 This air expands during ascent, causing abdominal fullness, cramps, pain, belching, and flatulence.
 These symptoms usually resolve on their own.
 Rarely, the stomach or intestine bursts, causing severe abdominal pain and severe illness.

 Doctors recognize barotrauma mainly by the nature of the symptoms and their onset in relation to diving.
 Depending on the symptoms, imaging tests may be done.
 For example, people with pulmonary barotrauma usually require chest x-rays.
-People with ear barotrauma may need to have their hearing tested.
+People with ear or eye barotrauma may need to have their hearing or vision tested.

 Pressure in the lungs and airways is automatically equalized with outside pressure when a supply of pressurized air is available at depth, as from a diving helmet or air tank.
 This pressurized air also equalizes pressure in the sinuses, as long as the openings to the sinuses are not narrowed, for example, by inflammation due to allergies or an upper respiratory tract infection.